-The Company's objectives when managing capital are to:
+The Company's objectives when managing capital are to:-

-- Safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders, and - Maintain an optimal capital structure to reduce the cost of capital.
+Safeguard their ability to continue as a going concern, so that they can continue to provide returns for shareholders and benefits for other stakeholders, and

+- Maintain an optimal capital structure to reduce the cost of capital.

 The Board of Directors seeks to maintain a balance between the higher returns that might be possible with higher levels of borrowings and the advantages and security afforded by a sound capital position.
-The Company has achieved a return on capital 36% in March 31, 2020 (Previous year: 19%).
-The weighted-average interest expense on interest-bearing borrowings (excluding liabilities with imputed interest) was 8.35% (Previous year: 8.19%).
+The Company has achieved a return on capital 28% in March 31, 2021 (Previous year: 36%).
+The weighted-average interest expense on interest-bearing borrowings (excluding liabilities with imputed interest) was 6.88% p.a.(Previous year: 8.35% p.a.)

 The Company monitors capital using a ratio of 'adjusted net debt' to 'adjusted equity'.
-For this purpose, adjusted net debt is defined as total liabilities, comprising interest-bearing loans and borrowings, less cash and cash equivalents.
+For this purpose, adjusted net debt is defined as total liabilities, comprising interest-bearing loans and borrowings, less cash and bank balances.
 Adjusted equity comprises all components of equity.